joyeusenoelle/GuideToMastodon/README.md

 In general, just use your best judgment; think "is there a reason someone might not want to see this?".

+**An important note:** Mastodon *does not* track hashtags that are in the text of a CW.
+Mastodon *does* track hashtags that are *under* a CW.
+Always put your hashtags in the body of your toot, never in the content warning.

 ## I just attached a picture to my toot.
 What's with the new 'eye' icon?

 Clicking that will hide your image behind a "Sensitive content" overlay.
 This is good for nudity, gore and violence, political topics, etc.